SethMMorton/natsort/docs/source/howitworks.rst

 Basic Case Control Support
 ++++++++++++++++++++++++++

-Without even thinking about that mess that is adding :mod:`locale` support, :mod:`natsort` can introduce support for controlling how case is interpreted.
+Without even thinking about the mess that is adding :mod:`locale` support, :mod:`natsort` can introduce support for controlling how case is interpreted.

-First, let's take a look at how it is sorted by default (because of where characters lie on the `ASCII table`_.
+First, let's take a look at how it is sorted by default (due to where characters lie on the `ASCII table`_).

 .. code-block:: python